mario-i-caicedo-ai/Physics_is_Fun/README.md

-## Notes
+## Lecture Notes

+**Remark** These notes are in what I would like to call: ``ehternal developement´, they come from, eithr answering questions to tutored students or my persojla notes for courses at USB.
+Being this the case, expect them to be incomplete and come back form time to time to seee if I have found the time to incorporate new material.

-* [Math is so much fun](docs/M_is_Fun.pdf) This are simple notes on precalculus, they provide most of the tools neded for algebra based physics
+* [Math is so much fun](docs/M_is_Fun.pdf) These are simple notes on precalculus, they provide most of the tools neded for algebra based physics

+* [Math is so much fun](docs/M_is_Fun.pdf) Algebra based one particle mechanics, i.e. kinematics, Newton's laws and simple applications

 * [Mecánica del Punto Material](docs/Mecanica_del_Punto_Material.pdf) [In spanish] This is a selfcontained calculus based introduction to Newtonian Mechanics